roman-milk/roman-milk.github.io/frank-and.md

  I had stopped at a U-Haul place on the way home and purchased a bunch of boxes to start packing my stuff in.
 When I got home Iris wasn't there, but there was a note on the kitchen table saying that she would be staying at her sisters for the next couple of days.

  I spent the evening packing and moving boxes out into the garage.
 By bedtime all that was left to pack was the stuff in the den and the clothes that I would need for the next two weeks.
-Report_Story #2